intel-analytics/ipex-llm/docs/readthedocs/source/doc/PythonAPI/LLM/transformers.rst

-BigDL-LLM ``transformers``-style API
+IPEX-LLM ``transformers``-style API
 ====================================

 Hugging Face ``transformers`` AutoModel
 ------------------------------------

-You can apply BigDL-LLM optimizations on any Hugging Face Transformers models by using the standard AutoModel APIs.
+You can apply IPEX-LLM optimizations on any Hugging Face Transformers models by using the standard AutoModel APIs.

 AutoModelForCausalLM